Self-Service Solutions

 A clean definition: self-service rate equals the number of self-service resolutions divided by total support interactions (self-service resolutions plus agent-handled tickets), expressed as a percentage.
 The challenge is that "self-service resolution" is harder to measure than "agent-handled ticket," and most teams end up measuring the wrong thing.

-According to Harvard Business Review research on customer service behavior, 81% of customers attempt self-service before contacting a support agent.
+According to the Salesforce State of Service Report, 81% of customers attempt self-service before contacting a support agent.
 That figure represents potential self-service interactions.
-The self-service rate measures how many of those attempts succeed.
+The self-service rate measures how many of those attempts succeed — and that gap between 81% who try and roughly 14% who fully resolve their issue tells you everything about why self-service rate matters so much as a metric.

 The most common calculation mistake is using help center page views as the numerator.
 Page views measure traffic, not resolution.
 A customer can read three help center articles, find none of them helpful, and then open a ticket.
 Counting that as three self-service resolutions overstates the rate significantly.